tostenzel/autodiff/README.md

 ![](/edugrad-header.png)

 **edugrad** is the most simple and minimalistic implementation of a deep learning framework.
-Its purpose is to demystify the core components of such libraries, explaining their functionality and underlying programming principles.
+Its purpose is to reveal the core components of such libraries, explaining their functionality and underlying programming principles.

 ## Key Features
-- **Autograd Mechanism**: Features an automatic differentiation system for computing gradients, essential for training neural networks.
+- **Autograd Mechanism**: Features an automatic differentiation system for computing gradients, essential for training different types of neural networks with only one framework.
-- **Tensor Operations**: Implements fundamental tensor/matrix operations crucial for neural network computations in numpy.
+- **Tensor Operations**: Implements a tensor class that allows fundamental matrix operations  that are crucial for neural network computations.
+The backend is numpy.
 - **Simple Interface**: Offers an API that mirrors PyTorch
 - **Educational Code**: The code style and module structure are designed for ease of understanding, both programmatically and conceptually.